adenisov/Weave/README.md

 # Weave
-The missing event-driven for .NET
+The missing event-driven framework for .NET